153079019shariq/Space_Invader_RL/README.md

-To run in a single enviroment use the following command
+To run the trained RL agent  use the following command

   python wandb_load.py